department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 <div class="va-introtext">

-If you're a National Guard member or reservist drilling for points, find out how to contact your branch of service to ask questions about your Servicemembers Group Life Insurance (SGLI) policy and pay your premiums.
+If you're a National Guard member or Reservist drilling for points, find out how to contact your branch of service to ask questions about your Servicemembers Group Life Insurance (SGLI) policy and pay your premiums.

 </div>